HypoChloremic/medicine/klin/ped.md

 * Collateral circulation develops across the intercostal arteries; engorged arteries cause 'notching' of ribs on x-ray (Fi* 8.11 B).
 * Associated with bicuspid aortic valve

+***Handläggning***

+* Auskultation alla extremiteter
+  * Restenosis is a known complication from repair of coarctation of the aorta, and these clinical features are consistent with restenosis.
+Patients with coarctation of the aorta classically present with hypertension in the right arm, and commonly in the left arm, and reduced blood pressures in the lower extremities.
+Therefore, the most appropriate initial step in this patient would be to obtain blood pressures in all four extremities.
+Balloon angioplasty with or without endovascular stenting is the treatment of choice for restenosis, rather than surgical repair, after the patient undergoes a complete evaluation.
+Confirmation of a bicuspid aortic valve is important because it may accompany coarctation in up to half of patients; however, it is not the most appropriate initial step in this patient’s management.
+The oxygen saturation is normal in room air and therefore does not require reassessment in 100% oxygen.
+Given the significantly elevated blood pressure, it is not appropriate to wait 6 months for reevaluation.

+#### Perikardit

+***Presentation***

+* A 7-year-old boy presents with a 3-day history of fever (temperature to 39.7°C [103.5°F]), shortness of breath, and weakness.
+He also complains of chest pain, which is most intense when he lies down and improves when he sits upright.
+His past medical history is significant for closure of a ventricular septal defect 2 weeks ago.
+Which of the following findings is consistent with the most likely diagnosis?

+***Kliniska kännetecken***

+* This patient’s clinical presentation is most consistent with pericarditis.
+The likely cause of his pericarditis is postpericardiotomy syndrome, given the recent closure of his ventricular septal defect before the onset of his symptoms.
+Postpericardiotomy syndrome is believed to be an autoimmune response to a concomitant viral infection and is associated with opening of the pericardium during cardiac surgery.
+Pulsus paradoxus, or a greater-than-10 mm Hg drop in systolic blood pressure on deep inspiration, is found in patients with pericarditis.
+Splinter hemorrhages are noted in patients with endocarditis, which is also associated with fever.
+Supraventricular tachycardia, which would present as a rapid heart rate with absent P waves on electrocardiogram, may cause chest pain, but the pain would not change with position and fever would be absent.
+Prolonged QT syndrome is most often associated with syncope and sudden cardiac arrest.
+Costochondritis is a common cause of chest pain, but fever is not associated with this diagnosis.

+#### Misc

+***Antibiotikaprofylax förhindra endokardit***

+* A 4-year-old boy is in the office for a routine health maintenance evaluation.
+His examination is normal except for multiple deep dental cavities.
+You plan on referring him for dental evaluation and possible dental extraction.
+His mother reminds you that he has a “heart condition.”
+Which of the following cardiac conditions requires antibiotic prophylaxis against endocarditis?
+  * Before any invasive procedures that may result in bacteremia, prophylaxis against bacterial endocarditis is required for any patient who had structural heart disease repaired within the past 6 months.
+Patients with uncomplicated Kawasaki disease and cardiac dysrhythmias, including Wolff–Parkinson–White syndrome, or with acyanotic structural heart defects, such as patent ductus arteriosus, do not require antibiotic prophylaxi

 ## Pulmonologi